srdemorais/dinner-time-rails-vuejs/README.md

     * The interface provides a clear input field for ingredients.
     * Users can easily submit their ingredients to trigger a search.
     * Search results are displayed in a readable format, showing recipe titles and potentially key details.
-    * Clicking on a recipe navigates to its full details (if applicable) or a link to the original source.
+    * Clicking on a recipe navigates to its full details (if applicable).
     * The UI handles cases with no matching recipes gracefully.

 ### 3. Application Deployment (Online Accessibility)